 - providing advice, guidance, and awareness activities to FINTRAC employees, contractors, and students on ATIP-related matters;

-- representing FINTRAC in its discussions and negotiations with external stakeholders, including other government departments, third parties, the Treasury Board of Canada Secretariat, the Office of the Information Commissioner of Canada, the Office of the Privacy Commissioner of Canada, and the general public;
+- representing FINTRAC in its discussions and negotiations with external stakeholders, including other government departments, third parties, the Treasury Board Secretariat of Canada, the Office of the Information Commissioner, the Office of the Privacy Commissioner and the general public;

 - preparing annual reports to Parliament and publishing FINTRAC's Info Source Chapter.

 To support the ATIP Office in meeting its legislative obligations, FINTRAC established a collaborative network comprised of representatives from all sectors and relevant units within the Centre.
-These representatives are responsible for coordinating requests, providing guidance on the Act within their work units, participating in networking forums, and liaising with the ATIP Office on all ATIP-related matters.
+These representatives are responsible for coordinating requests, providing guidance on the Act within their work units and liaising with the ATIP Office on all ATIP-related matters.

 Delegation of Authority

 Order in Council P.C.
 2000-1066 designates the Director and Chief Executive Officer of FINTRAC as head of FINTRAC for the purposes of administering the Act and FINTRAC's privacy program.
-Pursuant to Section 95 of the Act, FINTRAC's Director and Chief Executive Officer delegated the authority to exercise the powers, functions, and duties under the Act to the Deputy Director, the Manager of Communications and the ATIP Coordinator within the Enterprise Policy, Research and Programs Sector (formerly the Corporate Management Services Sector).
+Pursuant to Section 73 of the Act, FINTRAC's Director and Chief Executive Officer delegated the authority to exercise the powers, functions, and duties under the Act to the Deputy Director of the Enterprise Policy, Research and Programs Sector, the Manager of Communications and the ATIP Coordinator within the Enterprise Policy, Research and Programs Sector.
 These functions have full-delegated authority under the Act and the Privacy Act, in accordance with the delegation of authority instrument approved by the Director and Chief Executive Officer in October 2019.

-A copy of the Director and Chief Executive Officer's Delegation Order in place during 2019–20 is available in Annex A.
+A copy of the Director and Chief Executive Officer's Delegation Order in place during 2020–21 is available at Annex A.

 Statistical Overview and Accomplishments